-Prerequisite: Advanced Foods One Semester: .5 Credit Open to Grades 9-12
+Prerequisite: C- or better in Food & Nutrition 2 (Formerly Advanced Foods) One Semester: .5 Credit Open to Grades 10-12

-The focus of World of Foods is on food as it relates to society and the world, with special emphasis on career and vocational opportunities.
+The focus of World Culture & Cuisine is on food as it relates to society and the world, with special emphasis on career and vocational opportunities.
 Units include: use and care of small appliances, dietary needs throughout the life cycle, food technology, additives, labeling, convenience foods, ethnic foods and hospitality.
 A food-marketing project is included and a field trip taken with money earned.
 The major work in this class involves group and individual projects using a combination of food labs as well as written and oral reports.
 This class is a CTE course.
 Students will be charged a fee of \$20.00 per class to cover the cost of this course.